XRPLF/xrpl-dev-portal/content/resources/known-amendments.md

 ---
 html: known-amendments.html
 parent: resources.html
+seo:
-blurb: List of all known amendments to the XRP Ledger protocol and their status.
+    description: List of all known amendments to the XRP Ledger protocol and their status.
 labels:
   - Blockchain
 ---